shicks/ahep/site/modules/1903-camping-trip-that-changed-america/index.md

 There are currently 63 national parks designated across the country and in territories controlled by the United States (American Samoa and U.S. Virgin Islands each have one).
 They are not distributed equally amongst the states.
 Take a look at this [Wikipedia interactive map][map1] showing our national parks.
 Ask your kids some of the following questions:

 * Are there more national parks in the eastern United States or the western?
 * Which national park is closest to you?
-(For older kids, plot how exactly how many miles to the nearest three)
+(For older kids, plot the number of miles to the nearest three)
 * Can you find Yosemite National Park, where John Muir and Teddy Roosevelt camped?
-Yellowstone National Park, our first one?
+Where is Yellowstone National Park, our first National Park?
 * Which state has the most?
 (California, 9; Alaska, 8) Are there any states without any national parks?
 (Lots, 20 of them)
 * Are there any national parks that span two or more states?
 (Yellowstone: Wyoming, Idaho, Montana; Death Valley: California, Nevada; Great Smoky Mountains: Tennessee, North Carolina)
 * What are the five most visited National Parks by visitor numbers?
 (A research question for older kids: 1) Great Smoky Mountains, 2) Zion, 3) Grand Canyon, 4) Yellowstone, 5) Rocky Mountain.
 Follow-ups: What is the source of your data and how current is it?)